almarklein/almarklein.github.io/pages/code.md

 [MyPaas](https://github.com/almarklein/mypaas) is a tool to manage a PaaS using Traefik and Docker, e.g. to run multiple websites.

+### Frontend

+[FAQ-div](https://github.com/almarklein/faq-div) is a small JS library that makes it easy to create effective FAQ pages.

 <div style='clear: both;'></div>